What is a Google Business Profile (previously Google My Business) Page?

 Yeah, I mean, I’m sure.
 I’m sure.
 I’m sure you do, you know, when you go on Google, and you know, you type in any, anything, any product, service, you know, restaurants, fast food, HVAC, anything at all.
 OK.
 And um, the businesses pop up and that little blue box with the pictures, contact Info ratings.

 You know what I’m talking about now Joe [inaudible].
 OK, well that’s what we’re talking about here.
 So I don’t want to take up too much of your time.
 I’m sure you’re busy, what I would like to do is just ask a few generic questions about your business.
 Nothing too personal.
 I just want to make sure you’re qualified for services.
-If you are qualified, I will then transfer you to my senior authorized Google My Business representative.
+If you are qualified, I will then transfer you to my senior authorized Google Business Profile (previously Google My Business) representative.
 We just need to verify the company information that’s got to be displayed and OK, I need your exact company name, [phone] number, website [address] if you have one, [business] address, hours of operation, year of establishment, then an email Joe, But the email is not for the public so we can contact you in regards to the listing.
 OK?

 At that point, all your information will be uploaded to your Google account and a pin code will be issued to your business from Google corporate.
 OK.
 Once the information gets reviewed for accuracy, your permanent listing is going to go live for the lifetime of the business.
 Are you following me, Joe, or am I losing you?